 Black seed oil contains nigellone, shown by research to be an impressive antihistamine agent, which can be very beneficial in helping reduce symptoms of allergies and hay fever that are associated with increased levels of histamine.

-In a 2011 study published in American Journal of Otolaryngology, black seed oil was found to reduce allergic symptoms including nasal congestion, itching, runny nose, and sneezing after two weeks.
+In a 2011 study published in the American Journal of Otolaryngology, black seed oil was found to reduce allergy symptoms including nasal congestion, itching, runny nose, and sneezing after two weeks.

-Black seed oil also helps through its anti-inflammatory and immune-modulating properties as asthma is associated with inflammation and hypersensitivity of the immune.
+Black seed oil also helps through its anti-inflammatory and immune-modulating properties as asthma is associated with inflammation and hypersensitivity of the immune system.

 In addition, according to the same study, Nigella sativa “improves glucose tolerance as efficiently as metformin; yet it has not shown significant adverse effects and has very low toxicity.”

-In a recent animal study, it was found that black seed oil supports liver function and helps prevent both liver damage and various diseases of this organ. (>)
+In a recent animal study, it was found that black seed oil supports liver function and helps prevent both liver damage and various diseases of this organ (11).

 In preliminary studies, black seed oil was shown to inhibit the growth of colon cancer cells without causing any negative side effects.

 According to research, thymoquinone (the key ingredient in black seed oil), helps induce apoptosis (cancer cell death) in leukaemia cells.
-Other studies have shown similar effect with regards to breast, pancreatic, cervical, and oral cancer cells as well as brain tumours. (>, >, >, >)
+Other studies have shown similar effects with regard to breast, pancreatic, cervical, and oral cancer cells as well as brain tumours (12,13,14,15).

-Animal studies found that both thymoquinone and thymohydroquinone have antitumour activity and resulted in a 52 % decrease in tumour cells. (>)
+Animal studies found that both thymoquinone and thymohydroquinone have antitumour activity and resulted in a 52 % decrease in tumour cells (16).

-Black seed oil can be used as a natural addition to fluoride-free tooth pastes as it has the ability to kill cavity-forming bacteria (>).
+Black seed oil can be used as a natural addition to fluoride-free toothpastes as it can kill cavity-forming bacteria (17).